 During Year 5 we do lots of learning outside the classroom including these trips:

-Perhaps the most memorable trip for the children, three days are spent at the Townsend activity centre in Swanage.
-For further information visit Wide Horizons Townsend Centre.
+Perhaps the most memorable trip for the children, three days are spent at the Cumulus Outdoor Centre in Swanage.
+For further information visit https://www.cumulusoutdoors.com/.

 Closing the year and our Science project, with a day trip to Greenwich and the Royal Observatory and Planetarium.

-The learning the children are expected to complete at home, has a clear focus on key skills that will not only enable them to make the expected academic progress but also foster those vital skills that they will need beyond their time at school.
-We therefore expect them to practise their times tables, learn new spellings and read on a weekly basis.
-A note stating the details for this is sent home on a Monday via the children’s school communication book and the class teacher can be contacted via email or Class Dojo in the event of this being lost and another copy being needed.
+The learning the children are expected to complete at home has a clear focus on key skills that will not only enable them to make the expected academic progress but also foster those vital skills that they will need beyond their time at school.
+We therefore expect them to practice their times tables and read daily.
+We ask children to records their daily reading on the Go Read app.

 All children need to learn how to keep themselves safe online.
 Here are some things you can do: